Frequently Asked Questions

 consulting services to the retail financial services industry.
 The tools

-help to analyze a firm's pricing policies, its financial condition, an
+help to analyze a firm's pricing policies and a financial advisor's book of

-Should a B/D allow legacy trades to be moved to wrap accounts, a financial
+business.
+Should a B/D allow legacy trades to move to wrap accounts or a

-advisor hire a sales assistant, or a client refinance a mortgage?
-As better
+financial advisor hire a sales assistant?
+As better decisions are made,

-decisions are made, profits and net worth may rise and liabilities may
+profits and net worth may rise and liabilities may fall.

 Our tools and services are for executives, advisors, and

-display pre- and post-tax wealth.
-All tools can be customized and include
+practice value.
+All tools can be customized and include consulting

-consulting services, sales material, training, and support.
-Results are
+services, sales material, training, and support.
+Results are extremely

-extremely accurate and often are audited by independent CPAs, an
+accurate and often are audited by independent CPAs, a securities lawyer,

 Here's what our graphics look like: